 - strenuous exercise (many athletes, especially distance runners, get hematuria from time to time)

 Sometimes what looks like hematuria might be something else.
-Things like food dye, some foods (like beets or blackberries), the blood from your period and some prescription medicines can make pee look red.
+Things like food dye, some foods (like beets or blackberries), a girl's monthly period (menstruation), and some prescription medicines can make pee look red.

 How Is Hematuria Diagnosed?

-The doctor will do an exam and ask about symptoms, recent activities, and your medical history .
-You'll give a urine sample (pee in a cup) for testing.
+The doctor will do an exam and ask about symptoms, recent activities, and the family medical history.
+Your child will give a urine sample (pee in a cup) for testing.